 Blue milk is fruity sweet along the lines of blue raspberry.
 This was a thumbs up for all 4 of us.

 Green milk has citrus and floral tones, kinda like mango.
 I really liked it.
-Jo was the only one who didn’t really care for it.
+Josephine was the only one who didn’t really care for it.

 Popcorn is red and purple.
 Tastes a little fruity, with a hint of spicy.
 Drinks may come in bottles that look like hand grenades.